arctic-hen7/perseus-size-opt/README.md

 # Perseus Size Optimization Plugin

+> WARNING: Until [Perseus #66](https://github.com/arctic-hen7/perseus/issues/66) is fixed, this plugin can actually _increase_ overall binary size!
+Once that issue is fixed though, it should have the desired effect.

 This is a very simple plugin for [Perseus](https://arctic-hen7.github.io/perseus) that applies size optimizations automatically, which decrease the size of your final Wasm bundle significantly, meaning faster loads for users because a smaller amount of data needs to be transferred to their browsers.
 Because Perseus renders a page almost immediately through static generation, and then the Wasm bundle is